Bus ticket prize draw

 On 15 March 2021 the government published the first National Bus Strategy for England.

 The main objective of the strategy is to reverse the long-term decline in bus use nationally over the last 20 to 30 years.
-Government committed to provide £3 billion of new transformation funding nationally to help deliver this change.
+Government committed to provide £3 billion of new transformation funding nationally to help make this change.

 As part of the strategy, government expects all Local Transport Authorities (LTAs) in England, such as ourselves, to play a much bigger role than they do currently in the way bus services operate in their area.
 Under the existing deregulated model most bus services in England are provided on a commercial basis.
 This means it is the bus companies themselves who decide the route of the service, the timetable, fares and types of vehicle used, based on what they think makes the best commercial sense for them.